ministryofjustice/security-guidance/docs/enterprise-it-mobile-devices.md

 # Enterprise IT - Mobile Devices

-We have developed a series of logging requirements for Mobile Devices \(also known as End-user Devices\), such as thin-clients, desktops, laptops, tablets and mobile smart phones at different maturity tiers in order to support defensive cyber security, such as detecting breaches.
+We have developed a series of logging requirements for Mobile Devices \(also known as End-user Devices\).
+For exmaple, at different maturity tiers for thin-clients desktops laptops tablets mobile smart phones
+This is in order to support defensive cyber security, such as detecting breaches.

 ## Baseline Maturity Tier